-was issued.
-37 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
+&lt;sup>54 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
 Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
-It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.
+It follows that Part 5 does not apply to customs brokers or registered agents.